francescomambrini/gAGDT/README.md

 * as I have taken the speakers from the TEI editions on the Perseus Digital Library, the characters's names are in Greek!

 ## How do I install it?
-Clone the project or donwload the file with the data dump: `data/graph.db.dump`.
+Donwload the file with the last db release from [here](http://pagdt.dainst.org/gAGDT/data/).

 You will need to have Neo4j installed on your machine (either your local computer or a server) to load this data and start using the gAGDT.
 Refer to the [instructions](https://neo4j.com/docs/operations-manual/current/installation/) on Neo4j's